Makarios III: Death

-Makarios III died of a heart attack on 3 August 1977.
-He had been experiencing issues with his heart earlier that year.
-This was no doubt influenced by his many years of heavy smoking.
-In order to confirm the cause of death, Makarios' heart was removed during an autopsy, and has since been preserved in his former bedroom in the Archbishop’s Palace.
-He is buried in a tomb on Mount Throni, a site he personally chose.
+Makarios III died of a heart attack on 3 August 1977, having experienced heart problems earlier that year.
+Makarios' heart was removed during an autopsy, and has since been preserved in his former bedroom in the Archbishop's Palace.
+He is buried in a tomb on Mount Throni, as per his wishes.
 The tomb is near Kykkos Monastery, where he was a novice in the 1920s and 1930s.

 At his funeral in Saint John's Cathedral outside the Archbishopric in Nicosia, 182 dignitaries from 52 countries attended while an estimated 250,000 mourners—about half the Greek Cypriot population of the island—filed past his coffin.

-To commemorate his life, an imposing bronze statue of Makarios was erected outside the Archbishop's Palace in Nicosia; in 2008 the statue was moved to Kykkos Monastery and replaced by a life-size marble statue of Makarios.
+To commemorate his life, a bronze statue of Makarios was erected outside the Archbishop's Palace in Nicosia; in 2008 the statue was moved to Kykkos Monastery and replaced by a life-size marble statue of Makarios.